zac-ls/RBP_Motif_Tools/README.md

 | OPA1 | 3      | +  | 193626092       | 193626202 |
 | LDHB | 12     | -  | 21657751        | 21657835  |

-The tools are listed below:
+The tools are described below:

 #### **`extract_sequence`** - *Get Sequences from Genomic Coordinates*